mrdoob/three.js/threejs/lessons/threejs-shadows.md

 So, moving on to shadow maps, there are 3 lights which can cast shadows.
 The `DirectionalLight`, the `PointLight`, and the `SpotLight`.

-Let's start with the `DirectionaLight` with the helper example from [the lights article](threejs-lights.html).
+Let's start with the `DirectionalLight` with the helper example from [the lights article](threejs-lights.html).

 The first thing we need to do is turn on shadows in the renderer.